RangerTJ/windows-game-controller-toggle/README.md

-# Windows Game Controller Toggle - ALPHA v 1.0
+# Windows Game Controller Toggle - v1.0

 What is this Program?
 ---------------------